hapax/hapax.github.io/assets/visual-qft.md

 When picturing these regular polygons, there are a few peculiarities to keep in mind.
 First, when $s = 0$, all the points lie at $1$.
-This is, in a sense, a sort of degenerate regular polygon where, between each node, we execute a full revolution around the origin:
+This is a sort of degenerate regular polygon where, between each node, we execute a full revolution around the origin:

 <figure>